 Meeting of production leaders at PT Indo Liberty Textiles is held almost every month.
-This meeting is conducted with the aim of: 1.
-Provide guidance on the performance of subordinates to stay in accordance with the vision and mission of the organization.
+This meeting is conducted with the aim of:

-2. Remind the subordinates to always apply Standard Operational Procedures in each of the jobs he does.

-3. Delivering information that is considered important in the implementation of the work.

-4. Communicate the thoughts of the leader to his subordinates, so that the subordinates align and follow the leader's thoughts.
+- 1. Provide guidance on the performance of subordinates to stay in accordance with the vision and mission of the organization. - 2.
+Remind the subordinates to always apply Standard Operational Procedures in each of the jobs he does. - 3.
+Delivering information that is considered important in the implementation of the work. - 4.
+Communicate the thoughts of the leader to his subordinates, so that the subordinates align and follow the leader's thoughts.

+PT.
+Indoliberty Textiles held Fire Fighting Competition, Safety Quiz program And OHS Poster Slogan.